Ghrishneshwar Temple: Historical Background

 Finally, one day, Sudeha killed Ghushma's young son while sleeping at night.
 She took his body and threw it in the same pond in which Ghushma used to immerse the earthly Shivalingas every day.
 In the morning, everyone came to know about it.
 There was chaos in the whole house.
 Both Sudharma and his daughter-in-law beat their heads and started crying bitterly.
 But Ghushma remained engrossed in the worship of Shiva as usual as if nothing had happened.
 After finishing the puja, she set out to release the mortal Shivalingas into the pond.
 When she started returning from the pond, her beloved son was seen coming out from inside the pond.
 He fell at the feet of Ghushma.

 As if he was somewhere nearby at the same time, Shiva also appeared there and asked Ghushma to ask for a boon.
 He was very angry with Sudeha's heinous act.
 He was eager to slit her throat with his trident.
 Ghushma folded his hands and said to Shiva- 'Prabhu!
 If you are happy with me, forgive that unfortunate sister of mine.
 She has committed a heinous sin, but by Your mercy I got my son back.
 Now forgive her my lord!
 I have one more prayer, for the welfare of the people, you should live in this place forever.'

 Shiva accepted both these things.
 Appearing in the form of Jyotirlinga, he started living there.
 Due to the worship of Sati Shiva devotee Ghushma, he became known here as Ghushmeshwar Mahadev.

 Architecture

-The Grishneshwar Jyotirlinga Mandir is built with black stone on an area spanning 44,000 sq ft.
+The Ghrishneshwar Jyotirlinga Mandir is built with black stone on an area spanning 44,000 sq ft.
 It has various sculptures and fine designs on its interior and exterior walls.
-A Jyotirlinga murti is situated in the Garbhagriha of the mandir and a large murti of lord Shiva's favourite Bhakt Nandi is present in front of the main door.
+A Jyotirlinga murti is situated in the inner sanctum or Garbhagriha of the mandir and a large murti of lord Shiva's favourite devotee and steed Nandi, is present in front of the main door.